 Next stop is the Metropolitan Museum of Art (The Met), one of the world’s largest museums.
 Here, Jeff met up with an old friend.

 While the collections span 5,000 years, we seemed to focus our time on the ancient Egyptians, Greeks, and Romans.
-You can pick from one of these tours.
+You can pick from one of these MET tours.

 Amy